I went through an unexpected gap year. In the midst of my busy life, that period changed everything and marked my future.

 Anything you add changes your reality, and the reality of the others.

 It’s not necessarily a matter of meditation.

-It’s just about listening and seeing, don’t being afraid to be honest with yourself, and letting some void enter in your life.
+It’s just about listening and seeing, not being afraid to be honest with yourself, and letting some void enter your life.

 I saw it better in my gap year, but it can be done anytime.